Visually-Aware Context Modeling for News Image Captioning: Methodology

 \subsection{CLIP Retrieval}

 Unlike for the names and faces, where a clear connection between text and image can be found, it is difficult to find a direct connection between text and image for context that cannot be directly visually grounded.
 For such context, readers tend to use image contents to retrieve relevant information from the article.
-To mimic such process, we use CLIP to retrieve sentences that are semantically closest to the image representation generated by the CLIP image encoder (measured by cosine similarity).
+In an effort to simulate this cognitive process, we use CLIP to retrieve sentences that are semantically closest to the image representation generated by the CLIP image encoder (measured by cosine similarity).
 To make sure we include enough global information, we also add the first three sentences of each article segment if they are not part of the retrieved sentences, and keep the original sentence ordering.